The best healthy food delivery services for 2020: Blue Apron, Sun Basket, Home Chef and more

-If you've been struggling to resist the siren call of heavy comfort food and chocolatey treats while you're coping with quarantine, fret not!
+If you've been struggling to resist the siren call of comfort food and chocolatey treats while you're coping with the challenges of the COVID-19 pandemic, fret not!
 Healthy eating is definitely still achievable during a pandemic thanks to healthy food delivery service options.
-If you're keeping a careful eye on what you eat or are trying to stick to a specific diet even in the face of these live-upending coronavirus quarantines and lockdowns, a healthy meal delivery service might be a good option for you.
-Many meal kit companies now offer smart solutions for maintaining a healthy diet (whatever that might mean to each of us individually) with menu options that are easy to prepare or delicious meal choices that are already pre-made.
+If you're keeping a close eye on what you eat or are trying to stick to a specific diet even in the face of these life-upending coronavirus changes, a healthy meal delivery service might be a good option for you.
+Many meal kit companies now offer smart solutions for maintaining a healthy diet (whatever that might mean to each of us individually) with menu options that are easy to prepare or delicious meal choices that are already premade.

 Blue Apron may have been the first big player on the healthy meal delivery scene, but specialized kits and delivery services tailored to organic, vegetarian and vegan lifestyles followed close behind.
 Startups like Green Chef and Purple Carrot offer vegetarian-friendly sustainable and organic meal kits.
 Other meal prep company options like Kettlebell Kitchen, Splendid Spoon and Freshly have taken things one step further, delivering delicious, healthy, fully prepared meals, soups and grain bowls on a weekly basis, taking all the guesswork out of lunch and dinner and helping protein-hungry athletes and everyday folks with a special diet or dietary restrictions stay on track.